ansumanm/Docs/TCP-IP.md

   - **Timestamps as a Solution:** The Timestamps option helps to distinguish between new and old segments that might have the same sequence numbers, by checking the timestamp values.
 A TCP segment is discarded if it has a sequence number that appears to be valid but carries an older timestamp than expected.
   - **Timestamp Validation:** Each TCP segment's timestamp is compared against the last received timestamp to ensure that no out-of-date segments are accepted.

+## Window Scale
+The TCP window size field in the header specifies the amount of data in bytes that a sender can transmit before needing an acknowledgement from the reciever, effectively controlling the flow of data to prevent congestion.
+However, the original TCP specification limits this field to 16 bits, capping the maximum window size at 64KB, which can be insufficient for modern high-speed networks.
+  - **Purpose:** It extends the maximum window size beyond 65535 bytes by allowing both sender and receiver to negotiate a scale factor used to left-shift the window size value.
+The scale factor increases the effective range of the window size.
+  - **Negotiation During Connection Establishment:** Both the client and server must indicate their support for the the Window Scale option in the options field of their initial SYN and SYN-ACK packets.
+  - **Scale Factor:** The scale factor is a single byte in length, allowing a maximum shift of 14 bits.
+This means the maximum window size can be scaled up to 1GB (2^14 * 64KB).
+  - **Applications:** The Window Scale factor is applied to window size field in all subsequent TCP segments for the duration of the connection.
+The window size is only scaled in the direction it is sent.
+That is, the sender of the window scale option scales the window size it advertises to the receiver according to its own scale factor.
+When the Window Scale option is negotiated at the start of a TCP connection, each TCP endpoint informs the other of the scale factor it wishes to apply to the receive window size it advertises.
+This means:
+When Host A sends a Window Scale option in its SYN packet, it's telling Host B, "This is the scale factor you should apply to the window size I advertise to you."
+In other words, Host A is determining how its inbound window size (for data it receives) is scaled.
+Conversely, when Host B responds with its own Window Scale option, it's specifying the scale factor that Host A should apply to the window size Host B advertises to Host A.